Lead Opinion

 REVERSED and REMANDED

-The court holds that the district court erred in ruling that Fort James‘s covenant not to sue Solo Cup for patent infringement divested the court of subject matter jurisdiction over Solo Cup‘s counterclaim for a declaration that the ‘140 patent was unenforceable.
-In my view, however, Fort James‘s covenant not to sue eliminated any live case or controversy between the parties and thereby rendered Solo Cup‘s unenforceability counterclaim moot.
+The court holds that the district court erred in ruling that Fort James’s covenant not to sue Solo Cup for patent infringement divested the court of subject matter jurisdiction over Solo Cup’s counterclaim for a declaration that the ’140 patent was unenforceable.
+In my view, however, Fort James’s covenant not to sue eliminated any live case or controversy between the parties and thereby rendered Solo Cup’s un-enforceability counterclaim moot.
 I thus would affirm the judgment of the district court.
 I therefore respectfully dissent.

-On appeal, we affirmed the district court‘s decision to dismiss the case for lack of jurisdiction.
-We reasoned that, in view of Super Sack‘s covenant not to sue, “Chase can have no reasonable apprehension that it will face an infringement suit on the ‘796 and ‘652 patents with respect to past and present products,” and that Chase‘s counterclaims therefore “fail[] to satisfy the first part of our two-part test of justiciability [of claims for declaratory
+On appeal, we affirmed the district court’s decision to dismiss the case for lack of jurisdiction.
+We reasoned that, in view of Super Sack’s covenant not to sue, “Chase can have no reasonable apprehension that it will face an infringement suit on the ’796 and ’652 patents with respect to past and present products,” and that Chase’s counterclaims therefore “fail[] to sаtisfy the first part of our two-part test of justiciability [of claims for declaratory

 II.

 In this case, I understand the court to recognize that, under the holding of Super Sack, “a patentee defending against an action for a declaratory judgment of invalidity can divest the trial court of jurisdiction over the case by filing a covenant not to assert the patent at issue against the putative infringer with respect to any of its past, present, or future acts.”
-1 57 F.3d at 1058.
-The court holds, however, that Fort James‘s covenant did not divest the trial court of subject-matter jurisdiction in this particular cаse.
-According to the court, that is because “the Post-Verdict Covenant had no effect on Fort James‘s claim for infringement, because that controversy had already been resolved by the jury‘s verdict.”
-In other words, the court reasons that the rationale of Super Sack does not apply if the patentee issues a covenant not to sue after a finding of non-infringement.

 III.

 I agree with the court that “a case or controversy adequate to support jurisdiction of a declaratory judgment counterclaim necessarily exists if a party has actually been charged with infringement of a patent.”
-Cardinal Chem., 508 U.S. at 95.
-I further agree that a finding of non-infringement does not, by itself, moot a counterclaim of invalidity or unenforceability.
-Where I part company with the court is in my view that Fort James‘s covenant had the effect of eliminating any real and immediate controversy between the parties and, therefore, mooted Solo Cup‘s counterclaim.
+Cardinal Chem.,

 The covenant was submitted by James F. Kelley, Executive Vice President and General Counsel of Georgia-Pacific Corporation (the entity that owns Fort James).
 Mr. Kelley stated:

-(“the ‘496 patent“), and 4,721,499 (“the ‘499 patent“) with respect to any product currently advertised, manufactured, marketed or sold by Solo, or any product which was advertised, manufactured or sold by Solo prior to December 13, 2002.
+I hereby deсlare that Fort James unconditionally covenants not to assert any claim of patent infringement against Solo Cup Company (“Solo”) under any claim of United States Patent Nos.
+4,609,140 (“the 140 patent”), 4,606,496*1354 (“the ’496 patent”), and 4,721,499 (“the ’499 patent”) with respect to any product currently advertised, manufactured, marketed or sold by Solo, or any product which was advertised, manufactured or sold by Solo prior to December 13, 2002.

-In short, although an actual controversy may havе existed at the time the jury issued its verdict of non-infringement, that controversy became moot when Fort James issued its covenant not to sue.
-Accordingly, I would affirm the judgment of the district court dismissing Solo Cup‘s counterclaim seeking a declaratory judgment that the ‘140 patent is unenforceable.
+In short, although an actual controversy may have existed at the time the jury issued its verdict of non-infringement, that controversy became moot when Fort James issued its covenant not to sue.
+Accordingly, I would affirm the judgment of the district court dismissing Solo Cup’s counterclaim seeking a declaratory judgment that the ’140 patent is unenforceable.
 I therefore respectfully dissent.